-Table 9 shows Bromley, Greater London and National 2016 total transport emissions compared with 2005 and 2015.
-Bromley has experienced a 20% drop in transport emissions compared to 2005 baseline, which is slightly worse than Greater London (22%), but better than the National (8%) reductions in the same period.
-There has been an increase of 0.8% in transport emissions in Bromley compared with 2015, in line with Greater London' (0.6%) and National performance (1%).
+Table 9 shows Bromley, Greater London and National total transport emissions compared with 2005 baseline and the previous year.
+Bromley has experienced a 24% drop in transport emissions compared to 2005, which is better than Greater London (23%), and the National Total (9%) reductions in the same period.
+There has been a decrease of 5.3% in transport emissions in Bromley compared with 2016, Greater London (0.8%) and National Total (1.6%) also experienced improved performance.